 It’s not just for the daytime either, Parque Xcaret puts on dinners, shows and fiestas for the evenings, too, and you can stay in the park at their plush hotel.

 The franchise also has Parque Explor which offers ziplines over and rivers under the jungle.
 You can combine visits to either of these parks with a tour of the Chichen Itza or Coba ruins.
-Use this coupon for $5 and 20% off the park entry fee for any of the parks if you book ahead.

 9. Seek out authenticity in Valladolid